LibrariesHacked/librarieshacked.github.io/_posts/2022-03-21-library-events-part-1.md

 5. Provide options for alerts and reminders.
 Are you interested in a particular event?
 Receive an alert over your preferred channel (email, SMS, mobile push, etc).
 6. Integrate with automated advertising across social media channels.

 That's a rough design for a shared event calendar for national dates.
-Relatively easy and low maintenance.
+Relatively straightforward and low maintenance.
 But what about ALL library events?

 ## Events held in libraries

-If you're storing calendar information in a database, why not also include local library events?
-You could then have a comprehensive calendar of events that can be tailored to an individual's location.
+If you're storing calendar information in a database, why not include local library events?
+You could then have a comprehensive calendar of events, that can be tailored to an individual's location.

-This starts to tackle more problems with events held in libraries.
+This starts to tackle more problems with library events.

 - They are not always promoted, because public libraries don't have the skills or resources for online marketing.
 - If marketed at all, it's often only to the existing membership or social media base.